- New Fee Structure Notice: Exams and Certificate Processing

 The ACS has developed Frequently Asked Questions (FAQ) resources on fees for administrator applications and the administrator certification examination.
 If you have any questions regarding fee increases, please submit your questions to the corresponding e-mail address listed below:

-Extended: Administrator Certification Program Waivers
+Expiration of Administrator Certification Program Waivers

 Notice: Change in Distribution Method of Administrator Certificates